merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 #### Processing the time-series metagenomes

 We processed these samples in the same was as we did the other metagenomes.
-That is, we 1) assembled and annotated the samples using the anvi'o metagenomics workflow; 2) estimated the number of microbial populations represented within each sample using single-copy core genes annotations; 3) estimated stepwise copy number of each KEGG module with `anvi-estimate-metabolism`; and 4) normalized the copy numbers into PPCNs.
+That is, we 1) assembled and annotated the samples using the anvi'o metagenomics workflow; 2) estimated the number of microbial populations represented within each sample using single-copy core genes annotations; 3) estimated stepwise copy number of each KEGG module with {% include PROGRAM name="anvi-estimate-metabolism" %}; and 4) normalized the copy numbers into PPCNs.
 We also 5) determined the sequencing depth of each sample so that we could ignore any samples with insufficient depth for accurate estimations.

 Since everything is the same as before, we won't explain in detail the instructions for each step.
 Basically, you will adapt the code shared in the previous sections to work on these samples: